agsb/minute/README.md

 # Only 12 + 12 keys !

+The Minute keyboard is a new aprouch of The Uni, https://github.com/petercpark/The_Uni, from stenograpfy to typewriter and reduced to 24 keys.

 Only 24 keys for all ASCII chars, grouped as 33 control, 26 lowercase, 26 uppercase, 10 digits, 32 symbols ?

 Also for special functions keys (PgUp, PgDn, Up, Down, Left, Right, Cut, Copy, Paste, Ins, Home, End, Find, Replace, Mark, Erase, Undo, Clear, Menu, Quit, Open, Close, etc)